Cofton Hackett

 Cofton Hackett is a village and civil parish in the Bromsgrove District of north east Worcestershire, England.
 It is 10+1/4 mi southwest of the city centre of Birmingham and 16 mi northeast of Worcester.
 In 2011, the village had a population of 1,893 but with housing development on the former Austin Rover site, this is expected to double over the five years to 2023.

-The village is served by two main bus services, these being the 20 (Cofton Hackett – Queen Elizabeth Hospital) and 145/145A (Longbridge – Droitwich) operated by National Express and Diamond Bus respectively.
+The village is served by the 145/145A bus service between Longbridge and Droitwich/Wychbold, operated by Diamond Bus.
+The former 20A bus services, from Cofton Hackett to the Queen Elizabeth Hospital was withdrawn in June 2025.

 History

 Early history

 Cofton Hackett is an ancient settlement mentioned in historical documents dating back to 780 AD.

 Coſtune (Costune) was among places granted by King Offa to the minster of St Peter, Bredon in 780.
 The bounds for this estate probably covered the parishes of Alvechurch and Cofton.

 The spelling of the name has varied over the centuries: for many centuries, the usual spelling was Coston.
 However, the old form of the letter "S" in the middle of words, ‹ ſ ›, was only at some point in the last hundred years misread as a lower case "F", thus turning ‹Coſton› (Coston) into the present-day ‹Cofton›.
 William de Haket is known to have held ‹Coſa› (Cosa) in 1166.
 His family name was later added to ‹coſa tun›, which in Anglo-Saxon meant 'cosy farm'.
 In modern parlance the word 'cove' has a similar derivation and is generally used to describe a sheltered coastal feature, but equally referred to any sheltered spot.
 The name of the manor transformed over the centuries into Coston Hackett and is usually recorded as such from the 11th century and well into the early 20th.
 The final permanent change to Cofton appears to have taken place sometime between 1913 and 1930 based on direct comparisons between the Ordnance Survey maps of those dates.

 Historically, Cofton Hackett was part of the upper division of Halfshire Hundred that also contained Bromsgrove, Dodderhill, Doverdale, Droitwich, Elmbridge, Feckenham, Hadsor, Hampton Lovett, Kington, Kings Norton, Northfield, Salwarpe, Tardebigge and Upton Warren.

 Cofton contained two manors, Cofton Hackett and Cofton Richards.
 The latter (now only a farm) belonged successively to the Costons (until c.1300), but passed to Lucy wife of Alexander de Hodington by 1327.
 It was held by her heirs by 1428, John Walsingham apparently being its lord.
 It remained in his family until William Child, the lord of Coston Hackett, bought it before 1594.
 Coston Hackett passed down the Hacket family the late 13th century, when it passed by marriage to Robert Leicester.